Château de Chambord

-Chambord was altered considerably during the twenty-eight years of its construction (1519–1547), during which it was overseen on-site by Pierre Neveu.
-With the château nearing completion, Francis showed off his enormous symbol of wealth and power by hosting his old archrival, Emperor Charles V, at Chambord.
+Chambord was altered considerably during the 28 years of its construction, during which it was overseen on-site by Pierre Neveu.
+With the château nearing completion, Francis showed off his enormous symbol of wealth and power by hosting his old arch-rival, Charles V, Holy Roman Emperor, at Chambord.

 In 1792, in the wake of the French Revolution, some of the furnishings were sold and timber removed.
 For a time the building was left abandoned, though in the 19th century some attempts were made at restoration.
 During the Second World War, art works from the collections of the Louvre and the Château de Compiègne were moved to the Château de Chambord.
 The château is now open to the public, receiving 700,000 visitors in 2007.
 Flooding in June 2016 damaged the grounds but not the château itself.